Khul Ke Khel: Background and release

 Ali Zafar had continuously been a part of the league thrice since its inaugural till 2018.
-However, after facing harassment allegations by Meesha Shafi in 2018, he could not be the part officially again despite not being proven guilty by the law.
+However, due to the legal battle of Ali Zafar vs. Meesha Shafi, he could not be the part officially again after 2018, despite having the most successful anthems reportedly.

 In mid-January 2024, it was reported that Pakistan Cricket Board (PCB) had contacted Zafar to return this year for the anthem.
 He started working on three songs in November 2023 before one got finalized into planning phase.
 However, his contract was pulled when some franchises (Note: Reportedly Multan Sultans' general manager Hijab Zahid and Lahore Qalandars' CEO Atif Rana) objected that his involvement would tarnish the league's image.
 Zafar took his X social handle for an audience poll asking the same, which sparked further speculations.

 However, days after then PCB chairman Zaka Ashraf resigned, Aima Baig shared the news on 1 February through her Instagram handle that she signed in along with Zafar, and the anthem title was officially revealed on 4 February with hashtag #KhulKeKhel.
 While Baig has performed two consecutive title anthems before in 2021 and 2022, she has been a part of the league's multiple ceremonies since 2018.

-Release

 The anthem was released on 14 February 2024 across multiple social media platforms.
-Within two days, it topped on YouTube Music in Pakistan.
+While the music features similar synth horns and anthemic drums as were in his previous anthem "Ab Khel Jamay Ga" along with a non-verbal chorus for the crowd, its theme encourage the fearlessness during the game.